zalohcin/eyes.sdk.javascript1/packages/eyes-nightwatch/README.md

 ### Using Nightwatch without async/await

 In its docs, Nightwatch's examples usually use the fluent API where commands are chained.
-Eyes-Nightwatch has built-in custom commands to allow working in this mode:
+Eyes-Nightwatch has built-in custom commands to allow working in this mode.

+To set up these custom commands, add `custom_commands_path: ['node_modules/@applitools/eyes-nightwatch/commands']` to your Nightwatch configuration file.

+Here's how to use these commands:

 ```js
 const {Target} = require('@applitools/eyes-nightwatch')